martynp/ed-daemon/readme.md

 - `/v1/deployments/website/load`
 - `/v1/deployments/website/stop`
 - `/v1/deployments/website/start`
+- `/v1/deployments/website/restart`

 The `load` operation accepts a `.tar` or `.tar.gz` upload, and will load the new image, stop any existing website container and then re-tag and start the new container.

 The `stop` and `start` operations allow control over a running or stopped container.
+The `restart` operation will stop and then restart a container - note that changes to the configuraiton are not reloaded and require the daemon to be restarted.

+The mTLS security requires a server certificate and key, and a CA certificate which is used to sign the client certificates, the default locations are:

+ - /etc/edd/server.crt
+ - /etc/edd/server.key
+ - /etc/edd/ca.crt

 ## Example